-Another ingredient Dr. Pierre says would be the most effective at improving the appearance of dark spots is the skin brightener called tranexamic acid, which helps brighten skin and inhibit hyperpigmentation.
+Another ingredient Dr. Pierre says would be the most effective at improving the appearance of dark spots is tranexamic acid, which helps brighten skin and inhibit excess melanin production.
 It might not be as well-known (or as intense) as some of the other treatments on this list, but it's commonly paired with them to combat hyperpigmentation and melasma.
-Think of it like an extra shot of tequila to your spicy marg—it gets you ~results~ that much faster.
+Try it one of these four treatments, below.

 Another antioxidant to look for (and one of Dr. Pierre's top picks) is kojic acid, which is a favorite for brightening the skin because of its ability to inhibit the production of excess pigment.
 Committing to a dark-spot-correcting serum with any and all of the brightening ingredients we mentioned before (vitamin c, retinol, tranexamic acid, kojic acid)—can significantly speed up the process and help fade dark spots even faster.

 11. Hydrocolloid patches